akashpawar6474/DSA-/README.md

 54. Truncate Sentence => very simple straight forward simple problem
 55. Finding the Users Active Minutes => simple hashtable and set problem we just need to boil it down to basics
 56. Remove Stones to Minimize the Total => simple heap problem
+57. Check If String Is a Prefix of Array => implementation based very simple problem but description is little bit tricky